webdevholland/jekyll-now/_posts/2020-1-21-Better-Me.md

 title: Better Me
 ---

-In December 2019, I completed both the [#100DaysOfCode](https://www.100daysofcode.com/) and [#100DaysOfFitness](https://twitter.com/search?f=tweets&q=%23100DaysOfFitness&src=typd) challenges on Twitter! :smiley: You can learn more about these challenges by checking out these links:
+In December 2019, I completed both the [#100DaysOfCode](https://www.100daysofcode.com/) and [#100DaysOfFitness](https://twitter.com/search?f=tweets&q=%23100DaysOfFitness&src=typd) challenges on Twitter! :smiley: As the names of these challenges suggest, the objectives were to code and do fitness activities everyday for 100 days.
+You can learn more about these challenges by checking out these links:

 * #100DaysOfCode Official Website: [https://www.100daysofcode.com/](https://www.100daysofcode.com/)
 * #100DaysOfX Official Website: [https://www.100daysofx.com/](https://www.100daysofx.com/) (The “X” in this challenge can be anything you want to get better at such as fitness, art or writing, just to name a few examples.)